-Written by experts with many years of experience in teaching trainees in the field, this is a practical and essential handbook for all trainee ophthalmologists.
-Written with humour and sensitivity, this book will help you succeed at the interview, get that job, guide you through the maze of what hardware and software you will need, set you on the road of clinical research, tell you about clinical audit, how to write academic papers and posters and improve your administrative and presentation skills.
+Written by experts with many years of experience in teaching trainees in the field, this is a practical and essential handbook.
+Written with humour and sensitivity, this book will help readers succeed at the interview, find a job, and navigate the maze of what hardware and software they will need.
+It also covers the clinical audit, how to write academic papers and posters, and administrative and presentation skills.

 - No. of pages: